Ajagurajah Founder Predicts Cheddar Will Become President and Appoint Him Minister

 - The outspoken spiritual leader said he was among the first people to publicly speak about Cheddar’s political ambitions before they became official

-- The viral discussion has reignited conversations about the relationship between spirituality and politics in Ghana
+- The viral remarks about Bediako by Ajagurajah have reignited conversations about the close relationship between spirituality and politics in Ghana

-Founder and leader of the Ajagurajah Movement, Kwabena Asiamah, has sparked conversations online after boldly predicting that politician and businessman Nana Kwame Bediako will become Ghana’s president in the near future and eventually appoint him as a minister.
+Founder of the Ajagurajah Movement, Kwabena Asiamah, has sparked conversations online after boldly predicting that Nana Kwame Bediako will become Ghana’s president in the near future and eventually appoint him as a minister.

-The outspoken spiritual leader made the remarks during a radio interview, excerpts of which have since gone viral across social media platforms.
+The outspoken, controversial spiritual leader made the remarks about the politician and businessman during a radio interview, excerpts of which have since gone viral across social media platforms.

 Source: UGC

-Speaking during the interview, Bishop Ajagurajah claimed that Nana Kwame Bediako is spiritually destined to become president of Ghana in the coming years.
+Speaking during the interview, Bishop Ajagurajah claimed that Nana Kwame Bediako was spiritually destined to become the president of Ghana.

-According to him, the New Force leader possesses the qualities and positioning needed to rise to the highest political office in the country.
+According to him, the New Force leader possesses the qualities and positioning needed to rise to the highest political office in the country in the future.

-The spiritual leader further alleged that once Cheddar becomes president, a special government ministry would be established to oversee and regulate spiritual activities in Ghana.
+He further claimed that once Cheddar becomes president, a special government ministry would be established to oversee and regulate spiritual activities in Ghana.

 Ajagurajah says he foresaw Cheddar’s political ambitions